bcyrill/anonymizer_guardrail/services/privacy_filter/scripts/PROBE.md

-This was the headline pre-migration regression for privacy-filter; opf's Viterbi decodes the `Bob Roberts` person-span and the email span as separate entities rather than one PERSON glued together.
+This was the headline pre-migration regression for privacy-filter; opf's Viterbi decodes the `Bob Roberts` `private_person` span and the email span as separate entities rather than one person-span glued together.

 **2. `\n\n` over-merges no longer occur.** The three over-merged spans on `sample.txt` (`[164:191]` `2026-04-17 09:42\n\nCustomer:`,